FrancescoXD/useful-links/index.md

 [have i been pwned?](https://haveibeenpwned.com/) - Check if your email or phone is in a data breach.

+### CyberSecurity
+[TryHackMe](https://tryhackme.com) - TryHackMe is a free online platform for learning cyber security, using hands-on exercises and labs, all through your browser!

 ## Learning
 [edX](https://www.edx.org/) - Free Online Courses by Harvard, MIT, & more.